Can There Be a Bad Priest, Bishop, or even a Bad Pope?

 This ought to be no surprise for we know that the saints have clearly shown us that cause of all the evils in the world are Bad Catholics.

-Still it is one thing for there to be a bad priest, or even a bad bishop, but can there be a bad or even and evil Pope?
+Still it is one thing for there to be a bad priest, or even a bad bishop, but can there be a bad or even an evil Pope?

-Saint Peter Damian is one of the great Doctors of the Church, and as with each of the Doctor he has been given a particular appellation that describes his particular contribution to the Church.
-Saint Peter is know as: the “Monitor of the Popes”.
+Saint Peter Damian is one of the great Doctors of the Church, and as with each of the Doctor he has been given a particular appellation that describes his particular contribution to the Church, and thus he is know as: the “Monitor of the Popes”.
 He lived through one of the most terrible times in the history of the Church as he describes:

 “In the ecclesiastical order, discipline is neglected almost everywhere; due reverence is not given to priests; canonical sanctions are trodden underfoot; and the work of God is done only for temporal gain.
 Where are robberies lacking, where thefts, where false oaths, where sinful allurements?
 Who fears sacrilege?
 In fact, who has a horror of even the most atrocious crimes?” –Saint Peter Damian (1007-1072), Cardinal-Bishop and Doctor of the Church, Letter 51-52, written to the Cardinals of the Church